 Since I found out about the Ashley Madison hack, I have been sick to my stomach.
 Last year, I discovered that my husband had been chatting with several women in online dating sites, a couple of which he eventually met in real life.
 He swears that he didn’t do anything, just met them for drinks.
-Since then, we’ve been through counseling, and we have been through your Marriage Rehab Home Study which helped us tremendously; and I can honestly say that things have been better than before.
+Since then, we’ve been through counseling, and we have been through your Happiness After Infidelity couples home study course which helped us tremendously.
+And I can honestly say that things have been better than before.
 My problem is that I have an intuition that he had an account on that site.
 I feel like I should check to see if his email is on the list.
 I want to know if he had met women from there, but I am also afraid to find out and have it end up ruining the progress we’ve made so far.
 What should I do?

 Notice: First step is to determine what YOU really want.

 Why is this important?
 It’s important because until you know your destination, it will be hard to decipher what decisions to make to get there.
 So, if for example you want to save your marriage… you want to rebuild a better marriage, you want to have the relationship of your dreams with this man, which decision has the best odds of getting you that?